chrisclarkson/nuctools_shiny/README.md

 cd nuctools_shiny

-ls *NRL.txt > files #list all files with histogram data and put this list in a 'files'
+ls *aggregate.txt > files #list all files with histogram data and put this list in a 'files'

 #the Rscript will read 'files' and can then the app can be run